AmokSolderer/APC/DOC/Settings.md

 | 63 | System3 Set 18 | - | - | - | Use this to change the 18th setting of system 3 games |
 | 64 | Restore Default | - | - | - | No setting - restores the default settings |
 | 65 | Exit Settings | - | - | - | No setting - exits the settings mode and writes the new setting to an SD card if present |

+## The setting files

+You can edit the settings directly in the settings files on your SD card (the APC one which also contains the audio files), e.g. if you have problems selecting the correct display.
+The name of the APC settings file is APC_SET.BIN, for the game settings of the Remote Control game (which you'd use for MPF and PinMame) it is USB_SET.BIN.
+They're 64 byte long and every byte belongs to a setting.
+The display setting for example is the first System Setting, it's value is therefore stored in the first byte of APC_SET.BIN.
+You can use a binary editor to change the values according to the settings table above.